To All the Guys I Killed Before sneek peek

 No. Fuck this.
 Fuck him.

-Ignoring the phantom throb in my right shoulder, I take a step back.
-Away from the too-soft, too-perceptive man asking me to unpack the real reason I’m so bothered by Mary Glenn’s death.
+Ignoring the phantom throb in my right shoulder, I take a step away from the too-soft, too-perceptive man asking me to unpack the real reason I’m so bothered by Mary Glenn’s death.

 “Weird.”
 My icy gaze sweeps across his lawn, then mine.
 “I don’t see a single one of your clients here right now, asking you to fix them.”